fuzziqersoftware/sharedstructures/README.md

 ## Building

-- Build and install phosg (https://github.com/fuzziqersoftware/phosg)
+- Build and install phosg (https://github.com/fuzziqersoftware/phosg).
-- Build the C++ and Python libraries and test them by running `make`.
-You can build specific libraries by running `make cpp_only` or `make py_only`.
+- Run `cmake . && make`.
+This builds the C++ library, and builds the Python library if you have Python development files installed.
+(CMake will print a warning if it can't find Python.)
+- Run `make test` to make sure everything works.
+There are occasionally spurious failures in one or two of the tests due to races that happen in the test code (not in sharedstructures itself) - I'll fix this at some point.
-- Run `sudo make install`.
+- Run `sudo make install` if you want to.

 If it doesn't work on your system, let me know.
-I've built and tested it on Mac OS X 10.12 and Ubuntu 14.04 and 16.04.
+I've built and tested it on macOS 12.3.1 and Ubuntu 20.04.

 ## Data structures